zjumsj/MultiResolutionDeferredNeuralLighting/README.md

 ## Test
 ### Pretrained models

-We provide pre-trained models of all the five datasets including baseline models.
-We train all the models in both full and reduced datasets.
+We provide pre-trained models of all the five scenes including baseline models.
+We also provide models trained on both full and reduced dataset.

 The pretrained models can be found in folder *models* from [Google Drive](https://drive.google.com/drive/folders/1h2F9OFWf814opyvX_XiIc3OBJdyv9mEw?usp=sharing) or [OneDrive](https://zjueducn-my.sharepoint.com/:f:/g/personal/3140103086_zju_edu_cn/EoRrq2-SRjlLt7t4HLsXkwABYLHcJMetyH-hpYr3g84aeA?e=8kvKoj).

-The models should be unzipped and put in `./models`, you should get something like this:
+The models should be unzipped and put in `./models`.
+You should get something like this:
 ```
 .
 └── models